 In some extranet scenarios, you want to limit external sharing only to the employees of specific organizations.
 In Office 365, you can do that by configuring a list of allowed domains for guest invites.
 But what if one or more of your stakeholder organizations have blocked access to other Office 365 tenants via tenant restrictions?

 Probably the most predominant reason to choose to implement something with Azure Logic Apps or Microsoft Flow is how fast and easy it is to automate processes with them, and how that can lead to reduced implementation costs.
-However, there is one thing that can really rack up the costs of Logic Apps and Flow, and that is polling.
+However, there is one thing that can really rack up the costs, and that is polling.

 Soon you will be able to create a team for an Office 365 group via its modern team site.
 There will be a button that allows you to create a Team with a single click.
 But could things be made even easier?
 In this blog post, I’ll show you how you can have an option to create a team automatically when creating a new modern, Office 365 group connected team site.